arielgee/Sage-Like/.misc/tasks.md

 * QA Test all test feeds in import in v59 and latest
 * remove the popup button from addressbar on navigating away from page. else popup shows "something is wrong"	=> NO
 * triage the buildin feed URLs.
 Feed from https://www.manmadediy.com/ is DEAD.
+* too many log writing - temperary disable logging when discovery-Aggressive ?
+* replace substr() with substring() or slice()
 ---

 ## Now
-* too many log writing - temperary disable logging when discovery-Aggressive ?
+* detect 'host permission for the tab' to avoid injection error.
+Example: a github source code file displayed raw (https://raw.githubusercontent.com/arielgee/Sage-Like/master/README.md)
 ---